 One-sentence definition

-Safeguard is an AI-native software supply chain security platform that catches previously-unknown vulnerabilities (Zero Days), autonomously remediates them at 100-layer dependency depth via an AI agent named Griffin, and ships a curated registry of 10M+ zero-CVE components so customers can deploy clean instead of inheriting vulnerabilities from upstream packages.
+Safeguard is an AI-native software supply chain security platform that catches previously-unknown vulnerabilities (Zero Days), autonomously remediates them with deep transitive dependency analysis via an AI agent named Griffin, and ships a curated registry of 500K+ zero-CVE components so customers can deploy clean instead of inheriting vulnerabilities from upstream packages.

 Who built it and where